alephium/www/src/content/news/builders-highlight-13-phoenix-finance-5fb19d782614/index.md

 I learned about Alephium through the Ergo community and found it very similar.
 The community was welcoming, and I had very easy access to the core developers.
 I find this to be huge.
 Core developers wrote the protocol; they have knowledge that lets people easily contribute to creating dApps to the chain.

 I also love the protocol on Alephium.
-I think it’s brilliant that the <a href="https://medium.com/@alephium/an-introduction-to-the-stateful-utxo-model-8de3b0f76749" data-href="https://medium.com/@alephium/an-introduction-to-the-stateful-utxo-model-8de3b0f76749">UTXO and account model are combined</a>.
+I think it’s brilliant that the <a href="https://medium.com/@alephium/an-introduction-to-the-stateful-utxo-model-8de3b0f76749" >UTXO and account model are combined</a>.
 The UTXO model, the foundation of Bitcoin, is a robust and secure way to transfer value.
 Meanwhile, the account model simplifies the process of creating complex smart contracts, providing developers with a more intuitive and efficient framework compared to working solely within the constraints of the UTXO model.

 #### You have participated in the hackathon and won a prize.
 How was your experience hacking in there?
 How’s the learning curve to get going?
 What took the most time to grasp?

-I enjoyed building <a href="https://medium.com/@alephium/hackathon-winners-announced-68d55711b99d" data-href="https://medium.com/@alephium/hackathon-winners-announced-68d55711b99d">hodlALPH on Alephium</a>.
+I enjoyed building <a href="https://medium.com/@alephium/hackathon-winners-announced-68d55711b99d" >hodlALPH on Alephium</a>.
 The learning curve is really smooth.
 I was able to pick up the smart contract language, Ralph, within a few days and start building.
 If I had any questions, the core developers responded almost instantly!

 The hardest concept for me, which I pestered Cheng with, was the asset permission system.
 This probably took me around a week to fully grasp.
 I think with better documentation, examples, and videos, this process could be smoother for other developers.

 #### How did you get the idea of Phoenix finance?
 What made you want to implement it on Alephium?
 Your project has been commended for the creativity of its maths.
 Can you explain the concept and why you think it works over the long run?

 Phoenix Finance formed to bring degen finance on-chain.
-The concept of the “hodl game” originated from <a href="https://paleo.woltzenlogel.org/" data-href="https://paleo.woltzenlogel.org/">Bruno Woltzenlogel Paleo</a>, a mathematics professor who has written the algorithmic stablecoin protocols behind Djed (Cardano) and SigUSD (Ergo).
+The concept of the “hodl game” originated from <a href="https://paleo.woltzenlogel.org/" >Bruno Woltzenlogel Paleo</a>, a mathematics professor who has written the algorithmic stablecoin protocols behind Djed (Cardano) and SigUSD (Ergo).

 In 2020, while working on minimizing these designs by removing the oracle and reserve coin components, Bruno discovered something that wasn’t stable at all.
 This was initially dismissed as impractical.
 However, in 2023, when Bruno discussed this concept with Kushti, the founder of Ergo, Kushti recognized its potential appeal to risk-seeking DeFi enthusiasts, known as “degens.”
 This realization led to the birth of the hodlcoin game concept.